transit-commons/apta-standards/gtfs/community-feedback.md

-# **APTA Transit Data Standards \- GTFS Schedule Implementation Guide**
+# **APTA Transit Data Standards - GTFS Schedule Implementation Guide**

 **Initial Comment Period Closes:** February 18, 2025

-The goal for this document is to collect input and feedback for a paper to be published through APTA’s standards process that provides a comprehensive overview of the state of best practices for working with GTFS Schedule data at an agency.
-The intended audience could range from someone working at a small agency with little support or existing practice to someone starting a new role at a large agency with lots of poorly documented existing practice to a veteran GTFS maintainer who wants to make sure they’re up to date on the latest tips and tricks.
+The goal for this document is to collect input and feedback for a paper to be published through APTA's standards process that provides a comprehensive overview of the state of best practices for working with GTFS Schedule data at an agency.
+The intended audience could range from someone working at a small agency with little support or existing practice to someone starting a new role at a large agency with lots of poorly documented existing practice to a veteran GTFS maintainer who wants to make sure they're up to date on the latest tips and tricks.
 The executive summary will serve as an asset for that person to take to their leadership, or an entrypoint for an executive to know who to pass the rest of the document to.

+> **Laurie Merrell**: Is audience just agencies who don't yet publish GTFS?
+If not may want to also talk about "what it takes to implement and then maintain high quality GTFS"
+>
+> > **Chris Alfano**: The audience would be any practitioners who work with GTFS, so someone starting a new role at a big agency that already publishes GTFS would be a primary audience too
+> >
+> > **Cassie Schmitt**: I think this will also be valuable to staff already doing the work - but need guidance to improve how they are doing the work, etc.

 Where existing resources that we expect to stay online long-term exist, we want to reference those instead of duplicating them.
-After publishing the eventual document through APTA’s standards process, a living version on GitHub will accept contributions on an ongoing basis and we will periodically publish new editions through APTA.
+After publishing the eventual document through APTA's standards process, a living version on GitHub will accept contributions on an ongoing basis and we will periodically publish new editions through APTA.

+> **Elizabeth Sall**: There are a lot of these sections that could be fulfilled by just pointing to other resources.
+I'd strongly suggest doing so in order to minimize the # of things the community needs to keep up to date.
+>
+> > **Chris Alfano**: Agreed, that's our M.O., but we do want to tie things together and narrate enough so that new practitioners aren't drowning in not knowing where to start or what to trust or what to take away from where.
+I think we also want to consider the stability of sources and e.g. paraphrase the key takeaways from any source that doesn't have a firm commitment behind it to still be around on the order of 3-5 years
+> >
+> > **Chris Alfano**: I'm picturing a "guided tour" tone
+> >
+> > **Chris Alfano**: Also—the theory of change here is that by curating this all together and then publishing it through APTA's standards process, we can put APTA's letterhead to good use giving changemakers within agencies an asset to take to less tech-savvy leadership

-**Please add your thoughts/notes directly into this document; we appreciate your contributions\!**
+**Please add your thoughts/notes directly into this document; we appreciate your contributions!**

 ---

 ## **Contributing Guidelines**

-Welcome to our community brainstorming document\!
+Welcome to our community brainstorming document!
 We encourage contributions from everyone interested in transit data standards, regardless of your level of experience.
 Here's how you can help:

 * **Add your thoughts anywhere**: Drop in ideas, links, bullet points, or partial thoughts under any section
 * **Don't worry about polish**: Rough ideas and quick notes are valuable
 * **Share real examples**: Link to relevant projects, tools, or implementations you know about
 * **Ask questions**: Note areas that need clarification or further exploration
 * **Suggest scenarios**: Add real-world use cases that should be considered

 Ways to contribute:

 1. **Comment or suggest**: Access must be requested to view or contribute to this document.
 Feel free to invite any colleagues.
 2. **Direct editing**: Request edit access through Google Doc's "Request access" feature if you'd like to add content directly
 3. Use comments to discuss ideas with others
 4. Feel free to expand the outline with new sections or propose a better sequence

 Remember: This is a collaborative brainstorming phase.
 All input is valuable, even if it's just a quick thought or partial idea.